C0deDaedalus/Newton-Notepad-UI/README.md

 6. Theme Picker at the bottom right.
 7. Much interseting things on the way.

-## What NOT It is
-It's **`not an iplementation of a text-editor in browser`**.
-Though you can create a fully functional Browser based Text-Editor.
-So, You cannot open files, or print , save , export , or cut , copy , paste , or formatting bold , or underline, italics.

-*' The Only thing you can do is just write.'*
-Maybe you can use it as a Clipboard or Note taking for a while in browser.

 ### Have fun with it.
-You are Welcomed to Fork this Repository and further create a fully functional Browser Based Text-Editor.
+You are Welcomed to Fork this Repository and further create a fully functional Browser Based Text-Editor, but please make sure that whatever you implement, the pull request goes to `devel` branch not the `master` one.
+ONLY If you are further designing the User Interface (NO functionalities), you are allowed for pushes to `master` branch.

+If you don't know how to clean contribute [refer this](https://github.com/C0deDaedalus/DummyRepo "DummyRepo")

-Please Notify me If anyone is working for it.
+Please Notify me in issues section, If anyone is working for it.
+I will be happy to help & know more.